eosdac/EOS-Contract-Security-Audit/Contract information.md

 Parameters:

-*   issuer : is a type of eosio account_name
+*   issuer : is a type of eosio name
 *   maximum_supply :  is a type of asset
 *   transferred_locked : is either 1 (true) or 0 (false)